 Producing food while preserving our natural resources

-By prohibiting the use of synthetic pesticides and fertilizers, organic farming avoids their unwanted negative effects on water, soil & biodiversity.
-As a way of pest and disease management, organic farms create multifunctional landscapes rich in cultivated crop types providing a wildlife habitat in and around production areas.
+By closing nutrient cycles and prohibiting the use of synthetic pesticides and fertilizers, organic farming avoids unwanted negative effects on water, soil, and biodiversity.
+As a way of pest and disease management, organic farms create multifunctional landscapes rich in cultivated crop types providing a wildlife habitat for beneficial organisms in and around production areas.

 Organic farm landscapes offer many benefits.
 On average, they are 50% more abundant with wildlife, hosting up to 34% more species on average on and around the farm.
 This includes almost 50% more pollinator species and 75% more plant species as well as more resilient systems.

 Organic farming is a viable option to reduce agricultural intensity while at the same time fulfilling biodiversity protection goals.
 Farmland biodiversity also provides many ecosystem services that in turn are important for agricultural production itself, such as pollination, pest control and nutrient cycling.